AdobeDocs/experience-manager-cloud-service.en/help/operations/backup.md

 * A maximum of ten successful restores are allowed across all environments in a program per calendar month.
 * After environment creation, it takes six hours before the first backup snapshot is created.
 Until this snapshot is created, no restore can be performed on the environment.
 * A restore operation will not initiate if there is a full stack or web tier config pipeline currently running for the environment.
-* A restore can not be initiated if another restore is already running on the same environment.
+* A restore cannot be initiated if another restore is already running on the same environment.
 * In rare cases, because of the 24 hour/seven day limit on backups, the selected backup may become unavailable due to a delay between when it was selected and when the restore is initiated.
 * Data from deleted environments is permanently lost and cannot be recovered.

 ## Restoring Content {#restoring-content}

-First determine the the time frame of the content that you wish to restore.
+First determine the time frame of the content that you wish to restore.
 Then to restore your environment's content from a backup perform these steps.

 >[!NOTE]
 >